-The Peggy and Charles Stephenson Cancer Center (SCC) grant was renewed in FY17 in the amount of \$31.3 million over five years.
-The fiscal year 2023 budget was \$5.5 million.
-Thanks in part to TSET funding, the Stephenson Cancer Center was awarded NCI Designation in FY18 and was re-designated in fiscal year 2023.
-This places Stephenson Cancer Center among an elite group of 72 NCI-Designated Cancer Centers nationwide.
+Thanks in part to TSET funding, Stephenson was awarded NCI Designation in FY18 and was re-designated in FY23.
+This places Stephenson among an elite group of 72 NCI-Designated Cancer Centers nationwide.
 NCI-Designated Cancer Centers represent only the top two percent of cancer centers in the United States.
 Stephenson Cancer Center is the only NCI-Designated Cancer Center in Oklahoma.